MCresearch/deep-light/README.md

-# DeepZernike
+# deep-light
-Use Deep Learning to Recover Zernike Coefficients
+We aim to use deep learning techniques to recover Zernike Coefficients.